 Action for Carers Surrey supports Surrey’s carers of all ages.
 We have staff in the main Surrey hospitals, including East Surrey to help you whether your loved one is staying in hospital, or coming in for appointments.
 Find out more about our Hospital Carer Advisors here.

-The Hospital Carer Advisor at East Surrey Hospital is Stuart Woods.
+The Hospital Carer Advisor at East Surrey Hospital is Katie Davey.

-Stuart supports carers at East Surrey Hospital in a number of ways, he:
+Katie supports carers at East Surrey Hospital in a number of ways, she:

 - works closely with hospital staff to identify carers and will also approach carers directly

 - can help bridge any communication gaps between you as the carer, and the hospital